pri-k/docs-mysql/README.md

 **Note**: Branches v1.9 through v1.4 and v2.0 are no longer published as live documentation.
 However, documentation for those versions of PDFs is available as PDFs.

+## Partials

+Cross-product partials for **Redis for PCF** are single sourced from the [Services Partials](https://github.com/pivotal-cf/docs-services-partials) repo to allow for versioning.

+Previously, these partials were sourced from the v018.x branch of the On Demand Service Broker SDK and did not support versions.

 ## Steps for local development
 ```
 $ git clone git@github.com:pivotal-cf/docs-layout-repo